 Short bio text (for conferences etc.)

 Stefan Tilkov is a co-founder and principal consultant at innoQ, a technology consulting company with offices in Germany and Switzerland.
-He has been involved in the design of large-scale, distributed systems for more than two decades, using a variety of technologies and tools ranging from C++ and CORBA over J2EE/Java EE and Web Services to REST and Ruby on Rails.
+He has been involved in the design of large-scale, distributed systems for more than two decades, using a variety of technologies and tools.
 He has authored numerous articles and a book (“REST und HTTP”, German), and is a frequent speaker at conferences around the world.

 The long version